EliaKobayashi/unit_1-2021/README.md

 Figure 1.
 System diagram for the proposed solution.

 As shown in Fig.1, the proposed solution runs on Python and it is developed using Pycharm (v.
 2021).
-The proposed game, "Champions League Legend"
+The proposed game, "Champions League Legend" has two inputs (1 and 2).
+Depending on the input, the output will differ in game situations.

 ## Flow Diagrams
 ### Cesar's Cypher